ToxicPie/discord-ta-bot/README.md

 ## Setting up

 First, create an application in the [Discord developer portal](https://discord.com/developers/applications/) and add a bot to it.
+Under the app's OAuth2 settings page, enable the scopes `bot` and `applications.commands`, and add the `Administrator` bot permission.
-Invite the bot to your server with the `Administrator` permission.
+Go to the URL generated and add the bot to your server.

 Then, copy the file `environment-example.env` to `environment.env` and edit its content: